Active Inference with a Self-Prior in the Mirror-Mark Task: EXPERIMENTS AND RESULTS

 The sticker-removal success rate stayed near 20\% in the early phase of training and increased to about 70\% by the end of training (Fig.~\ref{fig:fig4b}).
 Thus the proposed mechanism learns not only approach behavior toward the mark but also actual removal behavior to a meaningful extent.

 Qualitative inspection showed that failure episodes were accompanied by the hand occluding the sticker in the mirror or by head rotation causing the sticker to leave the visual field.
-Some attachment locations may also have been physically difficult to reach because of limits in the body's range of motion.
+In addition, by manually controlling the simulated arms for a subset of failed episodes, we confirmed that some sticker locations, such as the lateral sides of the torso, were physically difficult to reach because of limits in the body's range of motion.
 This suggests that the ceiling on removal success depends on both perceptual visibility and kinematic reachability. }